Cloud Case Studies

 Mitigation Strategies: To address the breach and secure our infrastructure, we implemented the following key actions:

-• Immediate API Restriction: Temporarily disabled the exposed APIs until proper security measures were implemented, such as API Gateway controls and OAuth scopes.
+• Immediate API Restriction: Temporarily disabled the exposed APIs until proper security measures, like API Gateway controls and OAuth scopes, were implemented.

-• Enhanced Security for Kubernetes Clusters: Applied stricter security configurations to all Kubernetes clusters, including network policies and role-based access controls (RBAC).
+• Enhanced Security for Kubernetes Clusters: Applied stricter security configurations, including network policies and role-based access controls (RBAC), to all Kubernetes clusters.
 This also involved updating Kubernetes to the latest stable version with patched vulnerabilities.

 • Comprehensive System Audits: Initiated a full audit of all GCP resources using GCP Security Command Center to identify and remediate any other potential vulnerabilities or misconfigurations.